huizliang/Atliq_Hardware/README.md

-# Atliq-Dashboard
+# Atliq Dashboard

 ## Project Background

-This dashboard was created for Atliq Hardware, a computer hardware and peripheral products supplier in India.
+This dashboard was created for Atliq, a computer hardware and peripheral products supplier in India.
 The dashboard will be used by Bhavin Patel, the sales director of the Delhi headquarter office to track sales of markets all across India.
 It will also help the company's sales analysts save time from gathering data manually and divert their energy elsewhere.

 Prior to the project, the data analytics team met with Bahvin to discuss the dimensions of the project by using the AIMS grid.
 The dimensions are as follows: